 Let’s dive together into the beauty of this unique Greek Island!

-When you should visit Koufonisia islands and how many days do you need?
+When you should visit the Koufonisia islands and how many days do you need?

-In theory, in two days you could go around to the most beautiful beaches.
-We stayed for one whole week as we had a profound need for holidays, but that ware just us!
-On average three days, I think it would be ok!
+We stayed for one whole week as we had a profound need for holidays!
+On average 2-3 days, I think it would be ok.

 A little bit about Koufonisia

-In the old days, Koufonisia were relatively isolated in the Cyclades and far away from the radar of tourism.
+In the old days, Koufonisia was relatively isolated in the Cyclades and far away from the radar of tourism.

 Kato Koufonisi has only a few houses and a picturesque port where the excursion boats arrive, but no one leaves there permanently.